ArRolin/codestar-framework/README.md

 Read more about GNU [license.txt](http://www.gnu.org/licenses/gpl-2.0.txt)

 ## Credits
 Thanks for guys!
 Please read [credits](http://codestarframework.com/credits/).
-If you would like to contribute please fork the project and <a href="https://github.com/RouteWP/smart-git/issues">report bugs</a> or submit <a href="https://github.com/RouteWP/smart-git/pulls">pull requests</a>.
+If you would like to contribute please fork the project and [report bugs](https://github.com/Codestar/codestar-framework/issues) or submit [pull requests](https://github.com/Codestar/codestar-framework/pulls)</a>.

 ## Changelog
 #### v1.0.0